EBISPOT/gwas-sumstats-harmoniser-documentation/docs/Explanation/output-folder-structure.md

   is_sorted: true
   ```
 </details>
-This YAML file provides metadata about the harmonized result, including:
+This YAML file provides metadata about the harmonised result, including:

-* Whether the file is harmonized and sorted
+* Whether the file is harmonised and sorted
-* The reference used for harmonization
+* The reference used for harmonisation
 * The current genome build and coordinate system
 * The md5sum for file integrity verification

-### Tabix file for final harmonised sumstst
+### Tabix file for final harmonised sumstat
-A tabix index file of the harmonisation result for quick data retrieve purposes
+A tabix index file of the harmonisation result for quick data retrieval purposes

 ### Running log summary the whole harmonisation process
 <details>